 Gradual wear and tear of the joints over time can cause osteoarthritis.
 The symptoms include stiffness, pain, and swelling, which can cause difficulty in moving the joints.

-Injuring or overusing the joints can increase the risk of osteoarthritis.
+Injuring or overusing the joints can

 Some people have a job that requires frequent reaching overhead or heavy lifting.
 This work can lead to osteoarthritis in the shoulder joints and upper back pain later in life.